With permission, Mr Speaker, I will make a statement on last week’s European Council.

 My hon.
 Friend makes an important point that just emphasises how the deal we are working towards is going to be to the benefit of the EU as well as the UK.

 I warmly welcome the Prime Minister’s statement.
-By contrast to Scottish National party Members, I also warmly welcome her comments on and commitment to EU citizens, her commitment to putting people first and her open letter last week.
+In contrast to Scottish National party Members, I also warmly welcome her comments on and commitment to EU citizens, her commitment to putting people first and her open letter last week.
 I urge her to continue that work, because this issue is important not only to EU citizens but to UK citizens who live and work in the EU.

 My hon.
 Friend is absolutely right.
-I have been clear from the start that we needed to make that one of the early agreements we came to.
+I was clear from the start that we needed to make that one of the early agreements we came to.
 It was part of the first stage of the negotiations and, as I say, we are within touching distance of a deal.
 It is important not just to EU citizens here but to UK citizens who have made their home elsewhere in the European Union.